PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/AlphaGalladeHunter.md

 Shiny hunt the alpha Crobat in the Wayward Cave using the method described here: https://www.youtube.com/watch?v=tz0b62pkKTk

 This program uses audio recognition to detect shinies.
+It can also be used to shiny hunt, Ralts, Kirlia, Zubat, Golbat, and Bronzong as they are either on or near the path taken to reach the alpha Gallade.

 <img src="images/AlphaGalladeHunter-0.jpg">